loading spinner

 To make this a habit:

-Make it automatic: Set a daily reminder to perform an act of kindness, or link it to a daily activity like your lunch break.
+• Make it FUN/REWARDING: Set a daily reminder to perform an act of kindness, or link it to a daily activity like your lunch break.

 Read More: Best Habits to Adopt for a Healthier, Happier Life